subhashdixit/Cover_Letter_Generator_Webapp_Using_LangChain/README.md

 # Cover Letter Genrator Webapp using LangChain

+## How to Use:
+1. Create your own OpenAI API Key.
+2. Choose the method for generating your cover letter.
+3. Pick the model you'd like to use.
+4. Upload your resume and provide the job description or any additional information.
+Please provide at least one piece of information.
+5. Click the "Generate Cover Letter" button.
+6. Download your cover letter.

 ## Commands for virtual environment:
     1. To create new virtual environment:
         """ conda create -p venv python=3.9 -y